💹 The Dow Jones Industrial Average (DJIA)

 The Dow Jones Industrial Average (DJIA) is the most important and influential stock market index in the world.
-S&P 500 is in the second position, followed by the Nasdaq 100.
+The S&P 500 ranks second, followed by the Nasdaq 100.

-Dow Jones is so important that if an equity-trading strategy doesn't work with Dow Jones, it can't work with any other index.
-Therefore, Dow Jones provides the ultimate framework for historical backtesting.
+- The Dow Jones is so important that if an equity-trading strategy doesn’t work on the Dow, it likely won’t work on any other index.

-Here are the 30 companies that are included on the Dow 30 along with direct links to their official web-pages, symbols, date of original listing and current weighting on Dow Jones Industrial (last change 2011).
+Here are the 30 companies included in the Dow 30, with direct links to their official websites, ticker symbols, original listing dates, and current weightings on the Dow Jones Industrial (last updated in 2011).

 Company Name |